[Publish] Re-Buffer posts that have already been published

 There are two easy ways to Re-Buffer posts.

-The first option is to hover the post until you see a four-headed arrow and then drag the post onto the social accounts on the left hand side, which will add the post back into the queue.
-You can also drag the post onto any other social account if you'd like to share it elsewhere.
+The first option is to hover the post until you see a four-headed arrow and then drag the post back into the Queue on the left hand side.

 The second option is to click on the Re-Buffer button to the right of the post.
 This option allows you to edit the post before adding it back to the Queue.